 - Having trouble hearing people when they are not facing you, speaking from a distance or from another room

-One of the greatest Safety Issues in our Industry and across most places of work is Risk of Falls / Falling from Heights.
+One of the biggest safety issues in our industry and across most places of work is the risk of falls and falling from heights

 Research shows that there is a significant association between hearing loss and falling.

 Individuals with a mild hearing loss (25 decibels) have been shown to be nearly three times more likely to have a history of falling than those with no hearing loss.
 Each additional 10 decibels of hearing loss, increases your risk of falling by 1.4 times.5